 77%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly communicates both what the skill does and when to use it, with specific technologies named (Tailwind CSS v4, design tokens).
-Its main weaknesses are moderate trigger term coverage—missing common user phrasings like 'Tailwind', 'theme', 'styling'—and some potential overlap with general frontend component or CSS skills.
+This is a solid description that clearly states what the skill does and when to use it, with specific technologies named (Tailwind CSS v4, design tokens).
+Its main weaknesses are moderate trigger term coverage—missing common user phrasings like 'Tailwind', 'theme', 'styling'—and some overlap risk with adjacent frontend/UI skills.
+Adding more natural keyword variations and sharper differentiators would strengthen it.

 Suggestions